choukh/Set-Theory/README.md

 - Multiplicative inverse of positive real number

 ## EST5_6.v
-- Arithmetic of rational numbers: Multiplication, Multiplicative inverse
+- Arithmetic of rational numbers: multiplication, multiplicative inverse
 - Embedding of the rational numbers
 - Density of the real numbers